rgertenbach/Reshape/README.md

 **Value Column**

 The Value column is the column that contains the actual measurement that will be populated into the two dimensional matrix identified by the ID columns in the separate measureing columns,

+**Default Value**

+The Default Value parameter is **optional**.
+The default value is the value a cell gets if there is no actual data for the combination of ID variables and the measurement variable.
+The default value of the parameter is am empty string which is equal to a blank cell in Google Spreadsheet.

 ### Non aggregation
 To make the existence of this function a bit worthwhile it does not aggregate anything, it kind of works like a pivot table that keeps every value intact.